We are on week four of Liev’s Japanese fascination.

 He produced the accompanying hiragana script in purple, pink and green bath crayon.

-Tyoma’s mania surrounding Japanese will subside.
+Liev’s mania surrounding Japanese will subside.
 I intend to let him enjoy his special time learning Japanese.
-With luck, he will develop an enduring love for the languagethat that will translate into a genuine skill.
+With luck, he will develop an enduring love for the language that will translate into a genuine skill.